 Strings in the Mountains

-Steamboat Springs plays host to this festival, which presents a variety of performances.
+Steamboat Springs plays host to this festival, which presents a variety of concerts from classical to jazz to Americana.
 The classical lineup incorporates orchestral and chamber music as well as small recitals.
 Strings also hosts big names across genres.
 This year includes trumpeter Chris Botti, ukulele whiz Jake Shibamukuro and saxophonist Branford Marsalis.
+The festival is led by Michael Sachs who is the principal trumpeter of the Cleveland Orchestra.
+Sachs is married to renowned harpist (and NRO Festival alum) Yolanda Kondonassis.

 Music in the Mountains